How Often Should You Change Your Pillows?

 Wrap-up

 The most important thing to consider is your health.
-Poor sleeping posture can lead to headaches and impaired physical and mental abilities.
+Poor sleeping posture can lead to headaches.
 Replacing pillows regularly is a cheap way of ensuring that you get a proper rest every night.